-LYING AT AN EARLY AGE MIGHT MAKE YOUR CHILD GIFTED
+LYING AT AN EARLY AGE MIGHT MEAN YOUR TODDLER IS GIFTED

 A study by Dr K Lee says that lying in 3 year olds is part of their normal social development.
 It says that learning to lie is an important developmental milestone.
 It shows that your child has reached the next stage of their journey into developing their social skills.
 If a child starts to lie at 2 years old for example.
 This would be earlier than normal.

 A child’s ability to lie is closely related to their intelligence in a positive way.
 The earlier a child lies, the more intelligent they tend to be.
 Gifted children lie earlier than their friends.